Dev-devadath/ChapterGenie/README.md

 ## Contributors

-- Special thanks to [@neumaz66](https://github.com/neumaz66) for their valuable contributions to the project, including improvements to the AI prompt engineering and frontend UI enhancements.
+- Special thanks to [@neumaz66](https://github.com/neumaz66) for their valuable contributions to the project, including improvements frontend UI enhancements.

 ## License